adolfssonjames/adolfssonjames/README.md

 ## 📝 Recent Projects
 - **[SOUL SISTERS](https://www.soulsistershop.app/)**: Showroom and booking website for a clothing company in Bollnäs, Sweden.
-- **[ADOLFSSON DIGITAL](https://www.adolfssondigital.com/)**: My company site, offer soulutions and services for web development and design.
+- **[ADOLFSSON DIGITAL](https://www.adolfssondigital.com/)**: My company site, We offer soulutions and services for web development and web design.
-- ** Upcoming projects, stay tuned.
+-  Upcoming projects, stay tuned.

 ##  Interests
 Outside of my professional life, I have a few hobbies that I am deeply passionate about: